JCSS-PMC/PMC/part-02/wave-loads.md

 where $f_{\vec{\psi}}(\vec{\psi})$ is the probability density of the sea state parameters (e.g. $h_{s}$ ).

 This expression is based on the multiplication rule and an assumption of independence between the crest level in each short-term state.
-A slightly different formulation is the following expression due to Battjes (1978)
+A slightly different formulation is the following expression due to {cite}`Battjes1978`

 ```{math}
 :label: eq-wave-2-39